Surprise! Another retailer is holding a massive early Black Friday sale today on kitchen appliances, furniture and more

 See all deals at Wayfair: Way Day preview sale, happening now

 Way Day, Wayfair's two-day, early Black Friday sale, runs from Oct.
-26 to Oct.
-27. But there are already a ton of early deals available now through the Wayfair Way Day preview sale.
+26-27.
 Right now, you can find deals on furniture for every room in your house.
 Wayfair also has deals on kitchen appliances, vacuums and more from top brands, like Dyson and Cuisinart.
+Whether you're planning to do a bit of redecorating or looking for the perfect holiday gift, you'll be able to find what you need on sale now.

-Best early Way Day deals on home and kitchen appliances at Wayfair
+Best Way Day deals on home appliances and kitchen essentials at Wayfair

 Save up to 55% on small appliances right now at Wayfair.
+There are great deals on cookware and dishes, too.
 Here are our favorite deals.

 Dyson V8 Absolute cordless stick vacuum